montopolis/desdinova/README.md

 ## Objectives

+- Provide a modern, clean and simple website starting point for non-designers
 - Quickly build and deploy a basic small Astro website
-- Opinionated for use with Tailwind CSS, Flowbite, Cloudflare Pages
+- Opinionated for use with Tailwind CSS, Flowbite, and Cloudflare Pages
 - Minimize external and 3rd-party dependencies
-- Provide a modern, clean and simple website starting point for non-designers
 - Ideally 100s on Lighthouse
+- F R E E !
 - F A S T !

 ## Features